-- 1) professional activities (such as therapy, research, supervision, consultation, teaching, etc.) with diverse, marginalized, and/or underserved communities; and/or - 2) other types of activities (such as projects, service, interviews, workshops, etc.), as long as the program can demonstrate that the experience is directly related to MFT activities, and students are in interaction with members of these communities.
+2) other types of activities (such as projects, service, interviews, workshops, etc.), as long as the program can demonstrate that the experience is directly related to MFT activities, and students are in interaction with members of these communities.

 The program meets the requirements of this Key Element.
-The program provided evidence that its students have experience in Couple or Marriage and Family Therapy practice with diverse, marginalized, and/or underserved communities.
+The program provided evidence of students exposed to and practicing with diverse, marginalized and/or underserved populations.